RustMadeEasy/course-work/TicTacToe/tic-tac-toe-service/README.md

 ## Future Roadmap

-1. Invitation-code chaining so that a new invitation is no longer required for rematches within a Gaming Session.
+1. Update the clients to support rematch now that the Invitation Code is at the Player level.
 2. Central persistence, e.g., Our Mem Cache, Surreal DB, Redis, etc.
 3. Authentication.